vinfreecs/genga/Documentation.md

 Some Constants are defined as c++ preprocessor directives in the define.h file.
 After changing one of these constants, the code has to be recompiled.

-Here it can also be chosen if the aeCount grid is used and if the gas disc is included or not.
+Here it can also be chosen if the gas disc is included or not.

  * FormatS i: Output file format for multi simulation run.
 0: all simulatios write to different files, 1: all simulations write to the same files.
  * FormatT i: Output file format for time steps.
 0: all time steps write to different files, 1: all time steps write to the same files.
  * FormatP i: Output file format for particles.
 0: all particles write to different files, 1: all particles write to the same files.
+ * All default parameters for the 'param.dat' file.
+See [here](#markdown-header-the-param.dat-file) for more details

  * Rcut f: Radius where bodies get ejected, in AU
  * RcutSun f: Radius where bodies fall into the central mass, in AU
  * pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
  * MaxColl i: Maximum number of Collisions per time step that can be stored
  * cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
- * useGridae i: By setting this flag, the [aeGrid](#markdown-header-aegrid) is used.
  * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
  * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * useGas i: By setting this flag, the [gas disc](#markdown-header-gas-disc) is used.